-Written communication is typically more formal and has some benefits and it's better to write in some situations instead of speaking.

-By writing, you can have a permanent record of what you shared with the others.it means that they could be accessible any time.
-Also it is possible to make legal documents and it means that your document can be used as a formal document every time you need.
-In addition, Written communication is suitable for long messages and takes less time to pass the message to audience and It is easily understanding.
+Written communication is typically more formal and has some benefits.
+By writing, you can have a permanent record of what you have shared with the others, which could be accessed later.
+Also, legal documents are in writing.
+In addition, Written communication is suitable for long messages and it is time-saving and easily comprehensible.

-Although written communication has some benefits, but I believe that spoken communication is stronger than written communication and could be more effective.
-Verbal communication is less expensive in comparison with other types. it means that you need nothing to make a conversation with other except speaking ability.
-Also you could receive immediate feedback and be aware of the result of your communication quickly.
-In addition, In my point of view it is more useful in difficult situations and could improve co-operative spirit between people. this kind of communication could be useful in secret matters and useful for all kind of audiences and has no need to any special skill.
+Although written communication has some benefits, I believe that spoken communication is stronger than written communication and could be more effective.
+Verbal communication is less expensive in comparison with written communication. it means that you need nothing to make a conversation with others except the ability to speak.
+Also, you could receive immediate feedback.
+In addition, In my point of view, it is more useful in difficult situations and could improve team spirit. this kind of communication could be useful in secret matters and useful for all kinds of audiences and does not require any special skills.

-For these reasons, Although written communication has some benefits, but I believe that spoken communication is more powerful than written communication and could be more effective in nowadays people interactions in different type of societies.
+For these reasons, although written communication has some benefits, I believe that spoken communication is more powerful than written communication and could be more effective nowadays in different societies.

+Write clear sentences.
+Using many synonyms at the same time doesn’t improve your score.

+Your arguments are not supported adequately.
+Where are the examples???

+Poor voc and collocations which resulted in weak meaning.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.